JAlcocerT/JAlcocerT/content/blog/ssg-minimalist-web.md

 ## Some Minimalistic Sites

-But some people take it one level higher and do webs veeery minimalistic.
+But some people take it one level higher and do **webs veeery minimalistic**.

 <!-- echo chambers -->